Yelp/engage.android/Eclipse_Import_Guide.md

 * [Adding the Library to Your Android Eclipse Project](#add-the-library-to-your-android-eclipse-project)
 * [Troubleshooting Build and Runtime Errors](#troubleshooting-build-and-runtime-errors)

-## Download the Library
+## Clone the SDK Repository

-You can either:

-*   Clone the Janrain Jump for Android library from GitHub:
+Clone the Janrain Jump for Android library from GitHub:

     `git clone git://github.com/janrain/jump.android.git`
-*   Or, [download an archive](http://github.com/janrain/jump.android/tags) of the library

 **Note:** We recommend that you clone the GitHub repository, and checkout the `master` branch.
 The `master` is the stable branch with all the latest bug fixes.
 By using git to clone the repository, it's easy to keep